waadalhoshan/SeqFAL/README.md

 ## Citation

-If you use this package, please cite the paper: to be added later!
+If you use this package, please cite the paper: TO BE UPDATED LATER